theEvilGrinch/landing-template/README.md

 # landing-template

-A modern, production-grade template for creating high-performance landing pages with automated asset processing, advanced optimization, and seamless deployment workflows.
+A modern, production-grade template for creating high-performance landing pages.
+Features vendored `node_modules` for deterministic builds, proven compatibility with Node.js v23.9.0 and npm 11.3.0, and a well-organized project structure.
+Supports automated asset processing, advanced optimization, and seamless deployment workflows.
+Includes CSP for security, GitHub Pages deployment, favicon generation, Twitter Card and Open Graph markup for enhanced social media sharing and SEO.
+Provides dedicated branches for product and service landing pages with schema.org microdata.

 ## Table of Contents